jeremymusher/DIY-frontend/README.md

 ## User Stories

-As a DIYer i would like to be able to make a new post.
+As a DIYer can make a new post.
-As a DIYer i would like to be able to access the posts made by others.
+As a DIYer I can access the posts made by others.
-As a DIYer i would like to be able to upload videos to my post.
+As a DIYer I can upload videos to my post.

 ## Stretch Goals for Future Contributions

-As a DIYer i would like to be able to login/logout/signup.
+As a DIYer I would like to be able to login/logout/signup.
-As a DIYer i would like to have a search bar to find posts.
+As a DIYer I would like to have a search bar to find posts.
-As a DIYer i would like to be able to make comments on the posts of other users, and view others comments on my posts.
+As a DIYer I would like to be able to make comments on the posts of other users, and view others comments on my posts.
-As a DIYer i would like to be able to like/dislike posts, and see those likes and dislikes on the post card and details.
+As a DIYer I would like to be able to like/dislike posts, and see those likes and dislikes on the post card and details.